Studio Notes

 Building Capability for the AI Era

-For small to medium businesses, strategy teams private and public sector organisations, the challenge is rarely access to AI tools.
-It is knowing where and how to apply them responsibly and effectively.
+For enterprises of any size, the challenge is not about accessing AI tools, it is knowing where and how to apply them responsibly and effectively.

 Building or maintaining internal capability in Human-Centred and systemic design provides a practical foundation for introducing AI with confidence.
 It ensures teams can frame problems clearly, evaluate opportunities rigorously and design solutions that balance efficiency with human impact.

 In a fast-moving environment shaped by AI, capability becomes a competitive advantage.
-The question is no longer whether to adopt AI - it is whether an organisation has the clarity and design maturity to use it well.
+The question is no longer whether to adopt AI - it is how can an organisation use it well.